ziggle-dev/clanker-input/README.md

 # Input Tool for Clanker

-Platform-specific input dialog for getting user input in Clanker.
+Platform-specific input dialogs for getting user input in Clanker.
+Supports text, password, dropdown selection, and chained questions for multiple inputs.

 ## Installation